JhexterBernas/Team2-IS312-FinalProject-MotortradePOS/README.md

 # Published MotortradePOS Online

-You can access online this, Just click the link below: https://jhexter.pythonanywhere.com/
+You can access online this, Just click the link: https://jhexter.pythonanywhere.com/